-2. Children whose older brother or sister attends the school and will still be there at the time of admission.

-3. Children living in Shevington. (see map below)

-4. Children living in Standish Lower Ground, Appley Bridge and Orrell. (follow this link for map).

-5. Children living nearest to the school.
+- 2. Children whose older brother or sister attends the school and will still be there at the time of admission. - 3.
+Children living in Shevington. (see area outlined in blue on the map below) - 4.
+Children living in Standish Lower Ground, Appley Bridge and Orrell. (follow this link for map). - 5.
+Children living nearest to the school.

+Shevington High School Criterion 3